montarion/athena-old/README.md

 Modules(monitoring, communication, generating motd)

-    Event(responds to and sends out events*, to and from the modules)

     Motd(generates message of the day)

     Anime(watch for new anime)

-    Filewatch(watch for filechanges to see if a file was access)
+    Filewatch(watch for filechanges to see if a file was accessed)

     Google(get the calendar)